aMG-tk/dmg-reads/README.md

 └── RISE505_MA873_L1.g__Yersinia.damaged.fastq.gz
 ```

-If the `--combine` and the `--only-damaged` flag are not set, `dReads` will might produce three files per taxa/rank or BAM file:
+If the `--combine` and the `--only-damaged` flag are not set, `dReads` will produce three files per taxa/rank or BAM file:

 - `*.damaged.fastq.gz`: The reads mapped to a reference that shows damage
 - `*.non-damaged.fastq.gz`: The reads mapped to a reference that does not show damage